 - Use of 16 Challenges Completed Points Prize: The 16 Challenges Completed Points Prize is to be used for both Classroom supplies and a Classroom celebration.

-- Continuing Eligibility: Potential winners of the 16 Challenges Completed Points Prize are also eligible to receive one Secondary Prize.
+- Continuing Eligibility: Potential winners of the 16 Challenges Completed Points Prize are also eligible to receive other Secondary Prizes and one Major Prize

 - Classroom Video Contest Prizes